Drinfel'd double for monoidal Hom-Hopf algebras: The bicrossproduct construction

-Now we have a dual version of Proposition 3.2 in \cite{LS}. \begin{proposition} Let $(H,\alpha)$ be a monoidal Hom-coalgebra and $(B,\beta)$ be a monoidal Hom-bialgebra.
+{\bf Proposition 2.1.} Let $(H,\alpha)$ be a monoidal Hom-coalgebra and $(B,\beta)$ be a monoidal Hom-bialgebra.
 Assume that $(H,\alpha)$ is a right monoidal $(B,\beta)$-Hom comodule coalgebra, then $(B\#H,\beta\#\alpha)$ is a monoidal Hom-coalgebra with the comultiplication and counit defined as follows:

-where $B\#H=B\otimes H$ as a vector space, and we use the same notion as in the Hom-smash product. \end{proposition} \begin{proof} Firstly, for any $a\#h\in B\#H$,
+where $B\#H=B\otimes H$ as a vector space, and we use the same notion as in the Hom-smash product.